 3. SaaS Licence

-3.1 In consideration of your payment of the SaaS Solution Fee, we will supply you with the SaaS Solution in accordance with the Schedule.
+3.1 In consideration of your payment of the SaaS Solution Fee, we will supply you with the SaaS Solution in accordance with the Contract Proposal.

 3.2 During the Term, and subject to your compliance with this Agreement, we grant you and your Authorised Users a non-exclusive, non-transferable, non-sublicensable and revocable licence to access and use the SaaS Solution solely for your business purposes and as contemplated by this Agreement (SaaS Licence).